Trumptonshire: Trumptonshire communities

 From the dialogue of Camberwick Green it is discovered that Wellchester is the main city of Trumptonshire county.
-In the Chigley episode "The Balloon", viewers are given sweeping aerial views across the Trumptonshire countryside and skyline; from this it is seen that Trumptonshire possesses a large medieval castle, although it is never named in the programmes.
+In the Chigley episode "The Balloon Flight", viewers are given sweeping aerial views across the Trumptonshire countryside and skyline; from this it is seen that Trumptonshire possesses a large medieval castle, although it is never named in the programmes.

 Murray is not known to have provided any definitive map of Trumptonshire.
 The only map regularly seen in the programmes is located in the control room of Trumpton fire station, and analysis has suggested that it actually depicts the area around Florence in Italy.
 Nonetheless, the following Trumptonshire settlements are identified in the storylines of the programmes.